About First Peoples’ Cultural Foundation

 Over the course of decades, colonialism and genocidal policies (e.g. residential schools) have disrupted the cultural systems that pass along this vital knowledge.
 The result is Indigenous cultures and languages are under critical threat.

 Languages, arts, and cultural heritage are at the heart of self-determination and self-governance and their revitalization can lead to health, social, environmental and economic benefits for Indigenous communities.

 By supporting the resurgence of Indigenous cultures, the Foundation supports communities as they maintain their inherent rights in alignment with the United Nations Declaration on the Rights of Indigenous Peoples.
 The Foundation’s work also supports reconciliation and healing from colonial wrongs.

-The Foundation’s funds go to Indigenous-led community-based programs to revitalize Indigenous languages, arts and cultural heritage and make them accessible to all Indigenous people.
-The Foundation also supports these programs through funding training, the development of resources and learning tools, and networks to share and collaborate.
+The Foundation’s funds go to Indigenous-led community-based education programs to revitalize Indigenous languages, arts and cultural heritage and make them accessible to all Indigenous people.
+The Foundation also supports these education programs through funding training, the development of resources and learning tools, and networks to collaborate.

 How your gift will be used

-Your contribution will fund Indigenous language and culture revitalization through community programs such as:
+Your contribution will fund Indigenous language and culture revitalization education through community programs such as: